Welcome

 NUTCRACKER.)

-If you followed oval racing, you know this: March of The Mods by the Joe Loss Orchestra in 1964, which oddly was but based on an old Finnish dance called the 'Jenka' .
+You know this: March of The Mods by the Joe Loss Orchestra in 1964, which oddly was based on an old Finnish dance tune called the 'Jenka' .

 Another favourite: Bert Kaempfert's "Swingin' Safari": http://www.youtube.com/watch?v=lVK9ZgRs3Zc Let us never forget "Stock Car Racing is Magic".
 Comic